secdev/secdev.github.io/index.md

 ### Other

 Scapy was forked in 2015 to [scapy3k](https://github.com/phaethon/scapy), aimed at python3-only support.
 The fork diverged now and has its own life.
-It should be renamed soon to avoid further confusion.
+It has been packaged as python3-scapy in some distributions but it should not be the case anymore soon since Scapy supports Python3 in addition to Python2 since 2.4.0. scapy3k should be renamed soon to avoid further confusion.

 ### Help, documentation